Prohibition in Canada: Repeal

 After the First World War, opponents of prohibition claimed that too many people were ignoring the law and drinking illegally, and that prohibition contributed to the expansion of organized crime and violence.
 The new slogans were 'Moderation' and 'Government Regulation.'
 Moreover, the denominations of Presbyterianism, Methodism, and Congregationalism voted to merge as the United Church of Canada, to create a stronger liberal voice.
 The possibility of new revenue led several provinces to introduce government control on the sale of alcohol and by the mid-1920s prohibition was fighting a losing battle.

-Quebec adopted a prohibition law in 1919, but, following a 1919 referendum, allowed nonetheless the sale of light beer, cider, and wine in hotels, taverns, cafés, clubs, and corner stores.
+Quebec adopted a prohibition law in 1918, that was supposed to come into effect in May 1919, but, following a referendum in April 1919, allowed nonetheless the sale of light beer, cider, and wine in hotels, taverns, cafés, clubs, and corner stores.
 Quebec had a more liberal system than most places in North America at the time.
+As such, prohibition never fully came into effect in Quebec.
 Two years later, faced with extensive smuggling of hard liquors, the province legalized the sale of spirits in government run stores.
 A convenient train ride from the eastern seaboard of the United States, Quebec became a mecca for thirsty Americans, even inspiring the song "Hello Montreal."

 Nova Scotia had adopted a form of prohibition in the Nova Scotia Temperance act of 1910, which applied to the entire province except Halifax.
 Halifax was added in 1916 making the full province dry, at least legally.
 Its seaport culture lessened support for the ban and also made its enforcement difficult.
 It was dropped in 1930 after a 31 October 1929 referendum.

 From 1921 to 1925, five provinces repealed prohibition, usually after conducting a referendum on dropping prohibition.
 New Brunswick and Ontario dropped it in 1927.
 Nova Scotia dropped it in 1930.